 Crouch End is growing.
 Few significant vacant, brown-field sites remain, and July should see construction work commence at the Town Hall and the ex-Kwik Fit site on Tottenham Lane.
 So, will the market solve all our housing problems?
 Or are your priorities a little different?

-This summer the Forum are running a housing priorities survey and questionnaire.
-Click the button and add your thoughts.
+This summer the Forum ran a housing priorities survey and questionnaire.
+Results to follow soon.

 What are Crouch End’s housing needs?
 Should interventions be aimed at renting or buying?
 What groups in society should be prioritised – mature neighbours who could downsize, younger couples, locals?
 What’re the chances of your children being able to stay in the area?
 How do you feel about affordable housing?
 Shared ownership?
 Social rents?
 What contributions should be made by developers through ‘section 106’?
 Should all contributions provide units in the east of the borough instead?